 In the case of some professionally accredited programmes this Policy will extend to exceptional reasons for absence from compulsory class e.g. practical, tutorial and clinical rotations in CMVM.
 These will be specifically identified by the School.
-Exceptional Circumstances are designed for emergencies and short-term.
-If a students' circumstances are not sudden, unexpected and beyond their control, the University has a wide range of other options to help students to manage the challenges and demands of academic study.
+Exceptional Circumstances are designed for emergencies and short-term circumstances.
+If a student's' circumstances are not sudden, unexpected and beyond their controlcovered by this policy, the University has a wide range of other options to help students to manage the challenges and demands of academic study.
 It is therefore important that students understand that using support is not a sign of weakness, rather it is a feature of academic success for some students to access the support services in order to identify and develop successful strategies.
 Approval of any exceptional circumstance request is not automatic.
 The request decision and the type of circumstances are at the discretion of the University.